 Also, you memorize the formula for phlogiston, gaining proficiency in Alchemist’s Supplies if you don’t already have it.

 Protective Shell.
 Starting at 14th level, all your constructs always benefit from the Coated Interior and Efficient Fuel modifications (for a total fuel reduction of 1/8 the normal cost for constructs).
-You may also double the Construct’s Challenge Rating to its maximum hit points.
+You may also add double the Construct’s Challenge Rating to its maximum hit points.

 Also, whenever you activate a gadget that requires a harness or concentration, you gain temporary hit points equal to 1d10 + your Tinker level, which remain until the gadget stops operating.
 This does not stack with the benefit of the Coated Interior modification.